idaholab/mastodon/doc/content/manuals/include/materials/lr_isolator-theory.md

 #### Heating of the lead core

-When the isolator is subjected to cyclic loads in shear, the temperature of the lead core increases.
+When the LR isolator is subjected to cyclic loads in shear, the temperature of the lead core increases.
-The effective yield stress of the lead core used in [lr_eqn8] varies with the temperature of the lead core, which is a function of time.
+The effective yield stress of the lead core used in [lr_eq_7] varies with the temperature of the lead core, which is a function of time.
 Therefore, at each time step, the temperature of lead core is calculated and the characteristic yield strength of the lead is adjusted.
-The relationship between the characteristic yield strength of the lead core and the instantaneous temperature is given by the equation below, proposed by [citet:kalpakidiandconstantinou2009a]
+The relationship between the characteristic yield strength of the lead core and the instantaneous temperature was proposed by [citet:kalpakidiandconstantinou2009a] as

 \begin{equation}
-\label{lr_eqn11}
+\label{lr_eq_10}
 \sigma_{yl}(T_L)=\sigma_{yl0}e^{-0.0069T_L}
 \end{equation}

+where,
-$\sigma_{yl}(T_L)$ is the characteristic yield strength of lead core at the current temperature<br/>
+$\sigma_{yl}(T_L)$ is the strength of lead core at the current temperature<br/>
-$\sigma_{yl0}$ is the effective yield strength of lead core at a reference temperature <br/>
+$\sigma_{yl0}$ is the yield strength of lead core at a reference temperature <br/>
 $T_L$ is the instantaneous temperature of the lead core <br/>

 #### Coupled shear and axial response

 When the axial load on the bearing is close to the critical buckling load, the shear stiffness of the rubber is reduced substantially.
-This reduction in shear stiffness as a function of axial load is approximated as shown in equation below [citet:kelly1993].
+This reduction in shear stiffness as a function of axial load is approximated using the equation from [citet:kelly1993].

 \begin{equation}
-\label{lr_eqn12}
+\label{lr_eq_11}
 K_H = \frac{GA}{T_r}\left[1-\left(\frac{P}{P_{cr}}\right)^{2}\right],
 \end{equation}

-The axial stiffness of the isolator is also a function of the overlap bonded rubber area which further depends shear deformation in the bearing.
+The axial stiffness of the LR isolator is also a function of the overlap bonded rubber area which is a function of shear displacement.
 A simplified expression formulated by [citet:kohandkelly1987] and [citet:warnwhittaker2007] is adapted here
 \begin{equation}
-\label{lr_eqn13}
+\label{lr_eq_12}
 K_V = \frac{AE_c}{T_r}\left[1+\frac{3}{\pi^{2}}\left(\frac{u_h}{r}\right)^{2}\right],
 \end{equation}

+### Limitations

+- Currently, this formulation is limited to simulations that result in small rigid-body rotations in the isolator.
+This is because the isolator deformations are transformed from the global to local coordinate systems using a transformation matrix that is calculated from the initial position of the isolator, and this transformation matrix is not updated during the analysis.
+Seismic isolators, when used for seismic base isolation (as opposed to component-level seismic isolation), typically undergo very small rigid-body rotations.
+Therefore is formulation is adequate for seismic base isolation applications.
+- The post-buckling behavior of the isolator is modeled using a very small axial stiffness ($1/1000^{th}$) of the initial stiffness, in order to avoid numerical convergence problems.
+- The mass of the LR bearing is not modeled in this material model.
+The user can model the mass of an isolator using inertial NodalKernels as shown in a seismic simulation example [here](manuals/include/materials/lr_isolator-user.md#seismic_example).